 Prof.dr.
 M. van Ham

-Professor of Urban Renewal and Housing - Department of OTB - Research for the Built Environment
+Professor of Urban Geography - Department of Urbanism

-Maarten van Ham has been Professor of Urban Renewal and Housing at the Faculty of Architecture and the Built Environment since 2011.
+Maarten van Ham has been Professor of Urban Geography at the Faculty of Architecture and the Built Environment since 2011.
 In that same year he became Professor of Human Geography at the University of St Andrews in Scotland.

 “I am fascinated by the changes in cities and neighbourhoods and the impact that neighbourhood characteristics can have on people's lives.
 A better understanding of these characteristics are of great social importance.
 For instance, the debate about new build versus demolition in disadvantaged neighbourhoods.
 What are the consequences of mixed neighbourhoods?
 Are they worth investing in?
 I am particularly fascinated by the causes and effects of residential mobility and the impact this has on neighbourhoods.
 What influence do regions, neighbourhoods and residential mobility have on people's lives?

 For several years we have been investigating housing and its relationship with neighbourhoods.
 Most current literature concerns itself primarily with housing, ignoring the major role that neighbourhoods play in people's daily lives.
 How do neighbourhoods affect people?
 How do neighbourhoods change?
 How do neighbours affect each other?
 Much research has been carried out on neighbourhood effects, but it is not clear how important those effects are, or for whom.
 Does the neighbourhood shape its inhabitants or does the neighbourhood reflect its inhabitants?
 We know too little about neighbourhood effects, causes of segregation and neighbourhood changes.
 In the coming years we are going to bring some changes to this situation with, among other things, funding from an ERC-grant.